rui-batista/SAML.PoC/README.md

 Pay attention to runtime ports for each project, they are hard-coded in appsettings.json and can differ from the original.
 2. Follow the SP1 index page instructions to authenticate.

+The second PoC, SAML.PoC.SP2. requires a running minimal Keycloak identity provider to work.
+I used docker to setup and run a keycloak with a mysql database persisted in a filesystem volume.
+The implementation files can be found in the *Keycloak* folder in teh solution.

+To setup keycloak for the SAML.PoC.SP2, a realm named *Teste* must be created.
+Then you will need to create a client named *mysamlapp* and configured with SAML as *Client Protocol* and Client SAML Endpoint as **https://localhost:5001/Auth/AssertionConsumerService** (the SAML.PoC.SP2 AssertionConsumerService, host and port my be different in you implementation so this might need to be adjusted).
+To avoid configuring signature certificates, go to the client Settings and disable the *Client Signature Required*.
+I am aware that signing is the cornerstone of SAML security, but the scope of this proof if concept is to implement SAML authentication with .NET applications.
+Two roles, *role1* and *role2* need to be added to this client.
+The you will need a client with at least one of those roles set.
+I have provided a realm export file in the keycloak folder for convenience.
+Note that the keycloak will not export password nor secrets, they will saved as '**********'.

 # Reference notes

 ## SAML